hzget/rust-apps/limit-tracker/Readme.md

 put a message in the application, send an email, send a text message, or something else.
 The library doesn't need to know that detail.
-All it needs is something that implements a trait we'll provide called `Messenger`.
+All it needs is something that implements a trait we've provided -- `Messenger`.

 dive into the code [src/lib.rs](./src/lib.rs)